 Today, most companies use email marketing to increase their sales.
-And in this marketing process, different types of emails are used to generate sales, attract a large number of customers for online shops or promote new products.
-Some examples of follow-up emails for e-commerce can help you understand what type of email can effectively reach subscribers or can be helpful during email marketing.
+And in this marketing process, different types of emails are used to generate sales, attract many customers for online shops or promote new products.
+Some examples of follow-up emails for e-commerce can help you understand what email can effectively reach subscribers or can be helpful during email marketing.

 Follow-up emails are used in email campaigns to engage customers or get them to perform specific tasks, such as making another purchase or connecting with a brand through their social media platforms (Twitter/Facebook).